 The School of Education building was completed in May 2010.
 The facility houses W&M's nationally-ranked School of Education and brings all of its academic programs, outreach centers and research projects together in a highly professional setting designed to stimulate collaboration and innovation.

-Thanks to a generous gift-in-kind from Sentara Healthcare that allowed the College to acquire 22 acres adjacent to campus, a singular opportunity presented itself to the Commonwealth of Virginia and private donors.
-With public and private support, William and Mary built a facility that ensures the School continues to give birth to new ideas - fostering the next generation of educational leaders who will serve the Commonwealth and the nation with distinction.
+Thanks to a generous gift-in-kind from Sentara Healthcare that allowed the University to acquire 22 acres adjacent to campus, a singular opportunity presented itself to the Commonwealth of Virginia and private donors.
+With public and private support, William & Mary built a facility that ensures the School continues to give birth to new ideas - fostering the next generation of educational leaders who will serve the Commonwealth and the nation with distinction.
 The School of Education structure improves more than the teaching of teachers and the scholarship and research of education.
 It improves the lives of students and their families beyond the School itself.

 Delivery of outreach services, one of the School's most important missions, is significantly impacted, both quality and breadth, by the facility.
 The building also fosters more professional development for educators near and far.
 The School of Education is an incubator for teaching excellence, for tackling the complex needs of education today and for promoting professional development.
 It is a facility worthy of one of society's most important endeavors: education.